-The Kujenga Collaborative is an organization invested in promoting resilience through research and design in rural and underserved contexts.
+The Kujenga Collaborative is a 501(c)3 tax-exempt nonprofit organization invested in promoting resilience through research and design in rural and underserved contexts.

 We explore and experiment with alternative modes for critical local engagement, drawing on a network of design, planning and engineering professionals.
 We partner with nonprofits to develop projects that increase social and physical resilience in resource-poor environments, and participate actively in the production, dissemination, and exchange of knowledge.